← Case Studies

 What we designed

-We started by standardising what a course intro video actually needed: a brief instructor welcome, the course title and category, three module highlights, and a consistent branded close.
+The template layer: A standardised structure for what every course intro actually needed — a brief instructor welcome, the course title and category, three module highlights, and a consistent branded close.
 Same structure, every time.
 Different data.

-The intake process was simplified to a Tally form.
-Instructors submit a short talking-head clip, their headshot, a course summary, and three module names.
-The form feeds directly into Airtable, which acts as the state layer — tracking which courses have complete assets and which are pending.
+The intake layer: A Tally form replaced the production brief.
+Instructors submit a talking-head clip, their headshot, a course summary, and three module names.
+The form feeds directly into Airtable — the state layer tracking which courses have complete assets and which are pending.

 The pipeline